 Studio photographers will appreciate that the Sony A77 II (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M100 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the M100 followed on from the Canon M10.
+The A77 II is a recent model that features in the current product line-up of Sony.
+In contrast, the M100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.